Movie theater: Premium large format (PLF)

-The term "premium large format" (PLF), or simply "premium format" or "premium cinema", emerged in the mid-2010s to refer to auditoriums with high-end amenities.
-PLF does not refer to a single format in general, but combinations of non-proprietary amenities such as larger wall-to-wall, floor-to-ceiling screens, 4K resolution, laser projection, 7.1 and/or positional surround sound systems (such as Dolby Atmos and DTS:X), and higher-quality seating (such as leather recliners).
-Cinemas typically brand PLF auditoriums with exhibitor-specific trademarks, such as "Prime"/"XL" (AMC), "Grand Screen" (B&B Theatres), "BTX" (Scene One Entertainment), "Superscreen" (Cineworld), "BigD" (Carmike, now owned by AMC), "UltraAVX" (Cineplex), "Macro XE" (Cinépolis), "XD" (Cinemark), "BigPix" (INOX), "Laser Ultra" (Kinepolis), "RPX" (Regal Cinemas), "Superscreen DLX"/"Ultrascreen DLX" (Marcus), "Titan" (Reading Cinemas), "Epic" (Vue International), and "X-land" (Wanda Cinemas).
+The term "premium large format" (PLF), or simply "premium format" or "premium theater", emerged in the 2010s to refer to auditoriums with high-end amenities.
+PLF does not refer to a single format in general, but combinations of non-proprietary amenities such as larger wall-to-wall, floor-to-ceiling premium screens, 4K resolution, laser projection, high-dynamic-range (HDR) color, high frame rate (HFR), RealD 3D, 7.1 surround sound and/or immersive surround sound systems (including Dolby Atmos, DTS:X, THX-certified, and Auro 11.1 by Barco), and premium seating (including luxury recliners and daybeds).
+Theaters typically brand PLF auditoriums with exhibitor-specific trademarks, such as "Prime"/"XL" (AMC Theatres), "Grand Screen" (B&B Theatres), "BTX" (Scene One Entertainment), "Superscreen" (Cineworld Cinemas), "BigD" (Carmike Cinemas, now owned by AMC), "Xtremescreen"/"APEX" (Hoyts Cinemas), "UltraAVX" (Cineplex Cinemas), "Macro XE" (Cinépolis), "XD" (Cinemark Theatres), "V-Max" (Event Cinemas), "BigPix" (PVR INOX), "Laser Ultra" (Kinepolis and its subsidiaries), "Regal Premium Experience (RPX)" (Regal Cinemas), "Superscreen DLX"/"Ultrascreen DLX" (Marcus Theatres), "Titan" (Reading Cinemas), "Epic" (Vue Cinemas), "The Big Show" (Alamo Drafthouse), and "X-land" (Wanda Cinemas).

-PLFs compete primarily with formats such as digital IMAX; the use of common "off-the-shelf" components and an in-house brand removes the need to pay licensing fees to a third-party for a proprietary large format.
-In July 2025, it was reported that a group of exhibitors were considering establishing a joint brand or certification mark for their PLFs to better compete with IMAX, citing an increasingly undue presence by the company in film marketing (including promotional material for films advertising IMAX, and an agreement with Netflix to perform a limited release of a Chronicles of Narnia adaptation exclusively to IMAX).
+PLFs compete primarily with formats such as IMAX Digital; the use of common "off-the-shelf" components and an in-house brand removes the need to pay licensing fees to a third party for a proprietary large format.
 Although the term is synonymous with exhibitor-specific brands, some PLFs are franchised.
-Dolby franchises Dolby Cinema, which is based on technologies such as Atmos and Dolby Vision.
+Dolby franchises Dolby Cinema, which is based on technologies such as Dolby Atmos and Dolby Vision.
 CJ CGV franchises ScreenX, a format that utilizes multiple screens in a 270-degree perspective.

+In July 2025, it was reported that a group of exhibitors were considering establishing a joint brand or certification mark for their PLFs to better compete with IMAX, citing an increasingly undue presence by the company in film marketing (including promotional material for films advertising experiencing it or being shot on IMAX, and an agreement with Netflix to perform a limited release of a Chronicles of Narnia adaptation exclusively to IMAX).

+In April 2026, Disney announced "Infinity Vision", a new brand that will be used to certify PLFs that offer "the largest screens for maximum scale, laser projection for superior brightness and clarity, and premium sound formats for fully immersive sound".
+Theaters with Infinity Vision-certified screens will be able to use the branding and receive additional marketing support from Disney.
+The September 2026 theatrical re-release of Avengers: Endgame will be the first release promoted via the program, followed by Avengers: Doomsday in December.
+Some commentators believed that the Infinity Vision brand was meant to primarily be a retaliatory move by Disney after Dune: Part Three (which releases the same day as Doomsday) received an exclusive three-week window on IMAX screens, and doubted if Disney would continue to use the branding afterward.